lykmapipo/bipsms/README.md

 ```

 ## Usage
 Firstly, you'll need a valid [Infobip account](https://accounts.infobip.com/signup).
-When you sign up for the account, you will set a username and password.
+When you sign up for the account, you will get a username and password.

 ### Send single SMS to single destination
 To send single SMS to single destination, instantiate `bipsms` with your account details then invoke `sendSingle(sms,callback(error,response))` where